nguyensjsu/sp22-202-the-architects/README.md

 ### Week 3

-- Waqas Kureshy
-   - What I did:
-      - Made Cards for the Game
-      - Made Button class for navigation on screens
-      - Made Main menu screen for the game.
-      - Made UnoScreen (Main Game Screen ) by implementing the Singelton pattern.
-   - What I plan to do next:
-      - Work on UnoScreen with static elements to finish the design.
-      - Work on Direction functionality using state pattern.
-   - Blockers:
-      - Waiting on Card class to get completed to wrap up UnoScreen.
-   - XP Value:
-      - Simplicity
-         - Contributed in team meetings to help define and dive deeper into the project.
-         - Worked up on simplifying the design implementation of the game and identifying key goals with the team members.
-- Hanyu Hu
-   - What I did:
-      - Class design for game rules
-      - Made the initial code for game rules
-      - Chose Singleton design pattern for game rules
-   - What I plan to do next:
-      - Implement the details for the game rules
-      - Corporate the current gamerules class with game screen
-   - Blockers:
-      - Waiting on Card class to get completed to wrap up UnoScreen.
-      - Waiting on the Player class and bring it into the scoop.
-   - XP Value:
-      - Simplicity
-      - Communication
-      - Provide feedbacks

 - Ashutosh Ojha
    - What I did:
       - Designed the class diagram of the Player component of the game.